 Excel VBA GoTo Statement

-2 Ways to use GoTo Method
+2 Ways to use GoTo Statement in VBA Code

 #1 – Application.GoTo Method

 - [Scroll]: This a logical statement of TRUE or FALSE.
-If the value is TRUE it will scroll through the window, if the value if FALSE it will not scroll through the window.
+If the value is TRUE, it will scroll through the window.
+If the value if FALSE, it will not scroll through the window.

 Sub GoTo_Example1() End Sub